• Teacher | Storyteller | Coach | Podcaster | Principal, HEFT Creative Strategies | Lover of All Things Book, Run, Gin & Street Art.

 PUBLICIST.

-I worked to support the emergence of Chicago publisher Curbside Splendor, where I played an active role in the acquisition, launch, and/or promotion of a number of acclaimed books including May We Shed These Human Bodies by Amber Sparks and Don't Start Me Talkin' by Tom Williams.
-More recently I've been working with the ascendant Green Writers Press on promoting a series of award-winning and timely books including Finding God in Ordinary Time by Christine Eberle, Offline by Brian Adams, and The Coffeehouse Resistance by Sarina Prabasi, as well as working with independent authors such as Greg Olear and Hosho McCreesh on Dirty Rubles and Chinese Gucci respectively.
+Along with working with independent authors such as Lee Matthew Goldberg, Hosho McCreesh and Senator Bill O’Neill, I also supported the emergence of one-time Chicago publisher Curbside Splendor, where I played an active role in the acquisition, launch, and/or promotion of a number of acclaimed books including May We Shed These Human Bodies by Amber Sparks and Don't Start Me Talkin' by Tom Williams.
+More recently I worked with Green Writers Press on promoting a series of award-winning books including Finding God in Ordinary Time by Christine Eberle, Offline by Brian Adams and The Coffeehouse Resistance by Sarina Prabasi, as well as Woodhall Press on books including Four Funerals, No Marriage by Mike Keren, The Body Joyful by Anne

 PODCASTER.